R4XZ/Fivem-Server-Unban/README.md

 # Fivem-Server-Unban                                              ![image](https://user-images.githubusercontent.com/116701630/198017571-2b5e803e-a037-4547-8796-50d45ec2a835.png)

-Simple Spoofer Made in Python :) This wipes all your cache, blocks xbox live and removes everything you need to unban yourself.\n
+Simple Spoofer Made in Python :) This wipes all your cache, blocks xbox live and removes everything you need to unban yourself.

 Expect updates in the near future but at the moment it dont need to be fancy plus its free lol.

 Also you can keep your windows firewall and security on no need to turn it off for this.
 You also need a new rockstar account.
 Any problems feel free to put in a issue and i will fix asap or to ask any questions.